medic/cht-docs/content/en/core/guides/docker-setup.md

 - [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg)

 Windows:
-- *Note*: If you have Hyper-V Capability, please ensure it is enabled in order to run Linux Containers on Windows.
+- If you have Hyper-V Capability, please ensure it is enabled in order to run Linux Containers on Windows.
 If you are running your Windows Server in cloud services, please ensure it is running on [bare-metal](https://en.wikipedia.org/wiki/Bare_machine).
 You will not be able to run Linux Containers in Windows if the previous comments are not adhered due to nested virtualization.
 - [Docker for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
-- *Note*: If you do not have Hyper-V capability, but your server still supports virtualization, ensure that is enabled in your BiOS, and install the following package:
+- If you do not have Hyper-V capability, but your server still supports virtualization, ensure that is enabled in your BiOS, and install the following package:
 - [Docker Toolbox using VirtualBox](https://github.com/docker/toolbox/releases)

 Run the installation and follow the instructions.